stacktrace-nso/nonskating.club/content/guides/scorekeeper.md

 > Scorekeeper Blue: 109 blue confirmed.
 > Scorekeeper Red: 87 red confirmed.

 The conversation doesn't have to go exactly like this.
 Nobody needs to use these exact phrases.
 The scorekeepers could confirm the total rather than the scoreboard operator.
 Someone might miss an event and hear it from a colleague.

 What's important in this example is that the two scorekeepers and the scoreboard operator are _talking constantly_.
 They make sure that everyone has the information they need to do their jobs.
 They acknowledge that a game environment is noisy and fast-moving by acknowledging what they hear.
 And they make sure to confirm their most important job - keeping the visible score accurate - constantly, so that problems are caught right away while the rules still permit a correction.

 Why call out these specific pieces of information?

 - The Scoreboard Operator needs to know all of these events so that they can reflect them on the official scoreboard.
 Because they're monitoring both scorekeepers, they may not be able to collect all of the data themselves and rely on the scorekeepers to feed them data.
 - The scorekeepers _both_ record star passes for _both_ teams.
 Since each scorekeeper is watching their own Jam Referee, they need to make sure their counterparts receive notice when a star pass occurs for the other team.
+- Redundancy - the two scorekeepers plus that data in the scoreboard - increases the likelihood that a correct game record can be achieved during statsbook data entry.

 ## Communication